 The sprawling temples and structures of Angkor Wat could take a week to explore.
 Usually it’s crawling with tourists, but covid is taking hold and it is pleasantly empty.
 We hired a tuk tuk driver to spend the day with us.
 He drove us from site to site, scoring ice cold water for us every time we came back for him.
 Our friends paid extra and hired an air-conditioned taxi.
 Siem Reap is a beautiful city, catering to the temple-junkie tourists.
 A visit to Pub Street now was pretty quiet, but you could feel the party that once was (and will be again).

 Our visit to the region wrapped up on the beaches of southern Thailand.
 A week on Koh Lanta, one of the largest islands in the archipelago off the coast was a much needed rest from the rigours of travel.
 Take a long boat snorkel tour if you’re adventurous.
 We had rough seas, and half of us loved it (my half) the other half not at all.
 Railey Beach was our final stop, very quiet now because of Covid.
 At sunset on Railey Beach an amazing thing happens.
 A black cloud can be seen on the horizon every night, slowly advancing to the beach.
-When it gets close enough, you realize they are bats, thousand and thousand of bats.
+When it gets close enough, you realize they are bats, thousands and thousands of bats.
 It seems ominous now.